andrewsdosreis/rock-paper-scissors/README.md

 ````

 ## Second Option: using NodeServer and Java
-What do you need to run?
+**What do you need to run?**
 - Node version 16 or higher
 - Java 11 or higher

-First, go to  */rock-paper-scissors/backend* and run the command below to start the JAVA backend application:
+First we need to start the JAVA backend application.
+Go to  */rock-paper-scissors/backend* and run the command:
 ````
 ./gradlew bootrun
 ````

-After this, go to */rock-paper-scissors/frontend* and run these commands:
+After this, we can start the frontend application.
+Go to */rock-paper-scissors/frontend* and run these commands:
 ````
 npm install
 npm start